The Algebra of the Pseudo-Observables II: The Measurement Problem: Quantum states

 According to such relation, to the \eqref{eq:Prod_I_Psi_j} and to the \eqref{eq:Prod_Psi_j_J}, therefore one has:

-having substituted the expression among brackets according to the decomposition (50) in the first paper, where $\tilde{\psi}_{j}$ is a suitable complex coefficient (the dyadic component).
+having substituted the expression among brackets according to equation (44) in the first paper, where $\psi_{j}$ is a suitable complex coefficient (the dyadic component).
 By imposing the validity of the \eqref{eq:Scomp_Ind_VS}, besides one finds:

 Chosen a whatever index $k$, consider, now, the following expression: